 I received my Master's degree in Computer Science from University of California, San Diego and my Bachelor’s degree in Information Engineering from Southeast University.
-Before joining ETH Zurich, I was a graduate student researcher at CAIDA advised by Dr. Ricky Mok and Prof. kc claffy.
+During my master studies, I was a graduate student researcher at CAIDA advised by Dr. Ricky Mok and Prof. kc claffy.
 In CAIDA, my work was mainly focused on studying web-based speedtest tools and their applications in the cloud.
+After my master studies, I also spent some time working with Prof. Laurent Vanbever at ETH Zürich on network verification.

 Rui Yang, Ricky K. P. Mok, Shuohan Wu, Xiapu Luo, Hongyu Zou, Weichao Li